 I’m a Hungarian linguist with a quantitative focus.
-I’m interested in words: how people learn them, how they change, how they affect each other, as well as the inescapable ramifications for language, culture, and cognition, and what it ultimately means to be human in a vast, uncaring cosmos.
+I’m interested in learning and change in cultural systems.
+Take words: how people learn them, how they change, and how they affect each other all have inescapable ramifications for language, culture, and cognition, and what it ultimately means to be human in a vast, uncaring cosmos.

 I work at the Cognitive Development Center at the Central European University, looking at rule and pattern learning with pre-verbal infants.